Moghan/CarND-Behavioral-Cloning-P3/writeup_report.md

 I started with designing my tensorflow network from P2, but Keras made everything very simple, so it was not much fun.

-Afer I read a blog post at Nvidia, [End-to-End Deep Learning for Self-Driving Cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) , I decided to try on their achritecture.
+After I read a blog post at Nvidia, [End-to-End Deep Learning for Self-Driving Cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) , I decided to try on their achritecture.
+This network architecture is most likely way overdimensioned, but time is up and the quest for the smallest possible network will be a future project.

-Early on I tried solving the bad driving with a larger training-set.
+Early on I tried solving the bad driving with increasing the training-set.
 I did not take long before generators was needed because of high memory usage.
-Finally I found out that it was possible to keep the car on the road with a very small training-set, so long it was a good set with a lot of recovery practise.
+Finally I found out that it was possible to keep the car on the road with a very small training-set, as long it was a good set with a lot of recovery practise.
 All it took was some wobbling over the road, back and forth.

-To reduce the need of wobbling, transformation was put in the augmentation pipe.

-The final step was to experiment with creating a good training set.
+Setting up the network was the easy part.
+Implementing generators, a smaller speedbumb.
+The main issue was to realize how to create a good set of training data.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, I had problem with the left curve, just after crossing the bridge.
+There it seemed like the main road and the dirt road looked to much the same.
+I got a tip from my mentor to play with the images, so I set everything up to use the s-channel of a HLS image instead, and added Gaussian blur to them.
+Like magic, the network now performed excellent.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 197-206) (image is from the blog post mentioned above)
+The final model architecture (model.py lines 197-206)

+This image is from Nvidias blog post mentioned above:

 ![Model architecture][model_visual]

 ####3.
 Creation of the Training Set & Training Process

-I first recorded one lap on track one using center lane driving.
-Example image:

-![ex_center_drive][center_image]

-A second lap was made using the middle 50% of the road, steering right and left.
-I then drove half a lap, wobbling back and forth over the whole road, to teach the car how to recover from bad orientation.
+Almost all training-set images are from the vehicle recovering to the middle.
+Some smooth driving is done in the curves.
+I small part the vehicle was driven from left to right using maximum steering angle.

+Example of recovery training from the left side of the road:

 ![recover training][rec_image1]
 ![recover training][rec_image2]
 ![recover training][rec_image3]

-When studying the car in autonomous mode, it didn´t look to good driving no and off the bridge.
-So made three bridge crossing as a last touch.

-After the collection process, I had 2991 number of data points (8973 images).
+The training process created 9421 data points and three images for every data point.
-Total size of training-set (after augmentation) = 29910 images
+Total size of training-set after augmentation is 56526 images

-To augmention pipeline consist of flipping all images and transform the left and right camera images.
+The augmentation pipeline consist of flipping all images.

 Flipped example:
 ![image1][right_image]
 ![flipped_image1][flipped_right_image]

-Transormation example:
-![right image][right_image]
-![transormed right image][t_right_image]
+Images are preprocessed to make the road stand out from the surroundings more clearly.
+1. Convert from BGR to HLS
+2. Filter out S-channel
+3. Add a Gaussian blur

 I finally randomly shuffled the data set and put 20% of the data into a validation set.